 For students who have been studying in the USA at a different college or university you will have an individualized schedule.

-Course options for students taking online classes in summer term at Lane in fall term:
+Course options for students taking online classes in fall term at Lane in fall term:

 Your advising team will discuss and recommend your fall classes with you in one of your individual appointments in July!